 - Define rollback points and recovery time objectives for each migration phase.

-- Ensure integration partners (e.g., SAP, BIM providers) grant API/export access during test windows.
+- Ensure integration partners (e.g., SAP, BIM provider) grant API/export access during test windows.

 Tech tip: Use middleware for ID matching and transformations.
-Direct imports into CAFM are tempting, but more error-prone.
+Direct imports into the CAFM are tempting but more prone to errors.
 Middleware allows replay, versioning, and reversible mapping, enabling true rollbacks in case of errors.

 Next step: Plan the first test migration on sandbox data and document all deviations.
 If the test run is stable, negotiate the pilot contract with the provider, including data rollback and support times.